-Alan is the director representing the Lamar Exchange – District #4.
-He has been on the Board since September, 1982.
+Alan is the Director representing The Lamar Exchange and has been on the PSC Board since 1979.

-He and his wife, Becky, reside near Evanston.
-They are the parents of three children: Allison, Kyle and Christopher.
+He and his wife, Becky have their home in Evanston.
+They have three children, Allison, Kyle and Christopher and five Grandchildren.

 Tim Denu Chairman

-Tim enjoys spending time with family and playing cards with friends when time allows.
+Tim enjoys spending time with his family and playing cards with friends when time allows.

 Nick Dilger St. Meinrad Exchange

 Nick has been a lifelong farmer, operating dairy for 40 years and now does beef and grain.
 He graduated from St. Ferdinand High School and went on to complete a Science degree from Vincennes University/Purdue.
 He also served 6 years with the 152nd Infantry Division of the Indiana National Guard.
-Nick has served on the St. Meinrad Community Center Board, was a member of the St. Meinrad Fire Department, retiring after 26 years, and is a 30 year member of the St. Meinrad Knights of Columbus.
-He has been a Director/Agent for the Ferdinand Farmer Mutual Insurance Company for 39 years and was Treasurer for 35 of those years.
+Nick has served on the St. Meinrad Community Center Board, was a member of the St. Meinrad Fire Department, retiring after 26 years, and is a 40 year member of the St. Meinrad Knights of Columbus.
+He served as a Director/Agent for the Ferdinand Farmer Mutual Insurance Company for 42 years, being Treasurer for 35 of those years, and is now retired.
 Nick previously served 12 years on the Perry-Spencer Rural Telephone Cooperative Board.